-Average daily fractionated volumes increased for the year ended December 31, 2014 compared to the prior year primarily due to the recent commissioning of our second 100,000 Bbls/d fractionator at Mont Belvieu, Texas.
-These volumes include all physical and contractual volumes where we collected a fractionation fee.
+Average daily fractionated volumes increased approximately 46,000 Bbls/d for the year ended December 31, 2015 compared to the prior year primarily due to the ramp-up of our second 100,000 Bbls/d fractionator at Mont Belvieu, Texas, which was commissioned in October 2013.
+These volumes include all physical and contractual volumes where we collected a fee.